antaenc/sz-docker-compose-simple2/README.md

 ### Senzing Tools

-The Senzing Tools provide CLI utilities for interacting with Senzing such as the Exploratory Data Analysis (EDA) tools.
+The Senzing Tools provide CLI utilities for interacting with Senzing such as G2Command, G2ConfigTool and the Exploratory Data Analysis (EDA) tools.

 ```docker-compose -f docker-compose-tools.yaml up --detach```